Installation

 Standalone usage

-For more information see Standalone Usage.
+For more information, including extending configurations and accessing configuration values, see Standalone Usage.